apache/hudi/rfc/rfc-xx/rfc-xx.md

 ## Rollout/Adoption Plan

-TBA
+To validate proof-of-concept of proposed (mid-level) APIs we're planning to prototype new integrations for Spark and Presto on top of then.

+Such new integrations will be treated as experimental in 0.13, will be placed behind a feature-flag disabled by default.
+Based on its operational experience we will flip this feature-flag to be enabled by default and eliminate it in one of the subsequent releases.

 ## Test Plan

-- [ ] Unit tests for each API.
-- [ ] Functional tests for each component.
+- [ ] Comprehensive UTs/FTs for new components
-- [ ] Integration tests covering end-to-end interaction between all components.
+- [ ] Existing integration tests covering end-to-end interaction between all components
-- [ ] Validate data as well as metadata.
-- [ ] Validate query plans and results.
+- [ ] Performance evaluation

 ## Appendix A: Hive-specific HoodieRecord implementation